TheMarex/prosem/Niklaus/RandomWalk.md

 $a$ to $b$.
 This can be done by non-deterministically generating a sequence of $n$ nodes in the graph and checking to see if adjacent pairs in the sequence are adjacent in the graph and if both $a$ and $b$ occur in the sequence.

 Note: This works since each cycle-free path in a graph has at most $n$ nodes, so if there is one the NTM will find it.

 The only space needed on the working tape is the space to store a pair of nodes and a counter, which is all bounded by $\log n$.

 Now let $A \in NL$ via a $O(\log n)$ space-bounded machine M. As we saw in the proof of Theorem \ref{poly-running-time}, this machine has at most polynomially many configurations on an input of length $n$.
 The desired reduction of $A$ to $PATH$ outputs for any x the graph in which each such configuration is a node, and the there is an edge from configuration $c_i$ to $c_j$ if $c_j$ is a configuration that could follow $c_i$ in the computation on input $x$.
 This can be done, for example, by producing for each configuration the finite list of possible successor configurations.

 Note: This can be computed by a TM that also has logarithmic space-bound, even if the output is linear in the input since, since we do not consider the output tape!

-By adding a single end node, for all accepting configurations, we can use $PATH$ to decide if there exists a path from the start configuration to the end-node.
+By adding a single end-node, for all accepting configurations, we can use $PATH$ to decide if there exists a path from the start configuration to the end-node.
 If so, we accept, otherwise we reject.
 \end{proof}